-The utility telecommunication network is privately owned and operated by the TFOs.
-Utility telecommunication requires low communication latency, needs to be highly reliable, and must be available and functional under all (including during severe) operating conditions.
+The utility telecommunication network is a private telecommunication network owned and operated by the TFOs.
+Utility telecommunication requires low communication latency, needs to be highly reliable, and must be available and functional under all operating conditions, including during system emergencies.
+Maintaining telecommunications during a major system or restoration event is critical to the stabilization and recovery of the power system.

-Some transmission telecom services can be provided by external telecommunication companies (telcos); however, for critical transmission services, being dependent on telco networks can be challenging due to their restoration times, service availability in remote areas, and backup power system capacity.
+Some transmission and generation services can be provided by external telecommunication companies (telcos) based on the service requirements and criticality.
+Where high availability is essential, the use of both a telco network and the utility telecommunication network is being used for critical services.
+The restoration time, service availability in remote areas, and backup power system capacity can be challenging depending on telco networks for critical transmission services.
 Additional challenges include traffic prioritization, communication latency, information security and the designed equipment performance.
-In some cases, telcos can meet the requirements for critical services but the cost can be expensive and this level of service is typically only available in dense urban areas.
+In some cases, telcos can meet the highest requirements for critical transmission services but the cost can be expensive and this level of service is typically only available in dense urban areas.